dseyler/simvascular.github.io/documentation/rom_simulation/0d-solver/solver/readme.md

   <li>Heart valves</li>
 </ul>

 An overview of all currently implemented blocks can be found [here](https://simvascular.github.io/svZeroDSolver/class_block.html).
 This collection of building blocks allows to model extensive and complex vascular networks.
 Many examples of vascular networks can be found [here](https://github.com/simvascular/svZeroDSolver/tree/master/tests/cases).
 The assembly of these blocks is specified in the `.json` configuration file.
-The user guide below provides details.
+The <a href="#0d-solver-user-guide">User Guide</a> below provides details.

 We are always interested in adding new blocks to expand the funcitonality of svZeroDSolver.
 For developers interested in contributing, please read the [Developer Guide](https://simvascular.github.io/svZeroDSolver/developer_guide.html).